 CDC: At both the Overview and Scrutiny (O&S), and full council meetings we reviewed the intension of CDC to break up the joint company (Publica) owned by them and three other district councils, with a view to bringing the staff and processes back under the direct control of each council.
 This is a highly complex piece of work for which the councils don't have the experience or capacity, and means they will have to employ external expertise to provide the project management, pensions transfers, HR and legal implications.

 When I challenged the council Leaders and Financial controllers on the likely costs, they said they didn't have enough information to be able to provide even a high level estimate.
 Despite this lack of detail (which for a project of this magnitude, in my experience would easily cost £2-3m!), and a motion by O&S recommending a review when costs were known, the council voted to proceed with haste on the work.
 This is very concerning, and I consider it reckless because it effectively amounts to a blank cheque where the project costs, long term financial implications, and benefits of proceeding are not even known!
 There are also differing opinions on which council is actually driving the change.

 Visit to AIS - I was lucky to be invited to a tour of Air Salvage International - a highly successful private company operating out of Cotswold (Kemble) Airport.
 The company specialises in breaking redundant aircraft for spares (the value of which are invariably higher than the original intact aeroplane), and recovery of crashed planes around the world.
 The owner gave a fascinating presentation and personally took our group around their various facilities at the airport.
 It's pleasing that a company such as this can thrive in the south Cotswolds, an area which is primarily known for the beautiful landscape and not for a highly skilled industry such as ASI.

-The Public Conveniences Review Group has completed its review and made recommendations to the CDC Cabinet.
-Public toilets are not a statutory service but are very important in the Cotswolds, being a tourist area.
-A balance has to be achieved between costs and availability, and as a result two units are likely to close, including the small convenience at the Chipping in Tetbury.
-This will still leave the main (award winning) block available at the main car park.
-All units in the district will be refurbished, but those that are free presently will incur a charge in the future.
-The report will be presented so that the Cabinet can decide on the future of the services and make appropriate budget provision.
+The Public Conveniences Review Group has received costings to refurbish each convenience, and to install pay machines where they are not currently present.
+There is some additional work needed to understand the payback period for the work on each unit, or the reduction in ongoing costs where income won't fully cover these costs.
+The group will be presenting the findings early next year so that the Cabinet can decide on the future of the services.

 Roads - I am pleased to say that GCC now have a much better system for reporting potholes, and it is linked to the 'FIX My Street' app, so it's never been easier to report road issues.

-That said, I did have to have two attempts to get a gaping hole fixed outside of Cherington, and some other obvious defects have been rejected!
-I have written to Highways, the responsible Cabinet member at GCC, and our two MPs to highlight that relying on a cursory annual inspection of roads as required under the Highways Act 1980 is not acceptable due to the perilous state of our disintegrating roads.
-Councillor Tony Slater Cotswold District Council, Representing Grumbolds Ash with Avening.
+Kingscote: The results of the recent Certificate of Lawfulness applications at Linden House and Walnut Barn were decided in the applicant's favour - one of which (23/03142CLUED) was approved using the '4 year rule' where it has been occupied as an independent dwelling for a period of four years or longer.

+Councillor Tony Slater

-email: Tony.slater@cotswold.gov.uk Tel: 07793669930 Other updates and information for Parish Councils:
+Cotswold District Council, Representing Grumbolds Ash with Avening. email: Tony.slater@cotswold.gov.uk Tel: 07793669930

+Other updates and information: